|Last Quarterly Update:||2/13/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry make paints, varnishes, lacquers, enamels, and other coatings.
-Major companies include Axalta Coating Systems (formerly DuPont Performance Coatings), Benjamin Moore, PPG, RPM International, Sherwin-Williams, and Valspar (all based in the US), as well as Akzo Nobel (the Netherlands), Nippon Paint (Japan), Hempel A/S (Denmark), and the coatings operations of BASF (Germany).
+Major companies include Axalta Coating Systems, Benjamin Moore, PPG, RPM International, and Sherwin-Williams (all based in the US), as well as Akzo Nobel (the Netherlands), Nippon Paint (Japan), Hempel A/S (Denmark), and the coatings operations of BASF (Germany).

-The US paint and coating manufacturing industry includes about 1,100 companies with combined annual sales of about $22 billion.
+The US paint and coating manufacturing industry includes about 950 companies with combined annual revenue of about $28 billion.

 Demand is driven by industrial production and construction spending.
 The profitability of individual companies depends on technological expertise and efficient production.
 Small companies can compete successfully with large ones because of the large number of paints and coatings used for a wide variety of applications, including decoration, water resistance, and corrosion resistance.
-The US industry is highly concentrated: the largest 50 companies account for about 80 percent of revenue.
+The US industry is highly concentrated: the largest 50 companies account for about 80% of revenue.

 Imports, which come largely from Canada, Germany, Japan, and Mexico represent about 4% of the US paint and coatings market.
-Exports, which account for about 10 percent of US production, go mainly to Canada and Mexico.
+Exports, which account for about 11% of US production, go mainly to Canada, Mexico, and China.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options